stephenrdoyle/teaching_development/module_linux_scripting/module_linux_scripting.md

 ### Setting up a generic directory for scripts
 - It would be useful to be able to run scripts we’ve written from anywhere on the filesystem without telling Unix where the script is or that it is a BASH script.
-- To tell Unix that a script is a BASH script, edit it so the first line reads
+- To tell Unix that a script is a BASH script, edit it so the first line reads:

 ```bash
 #!/usr/bin/env bash

 ```
 - Next we need to make the script executable.
-To do this, we use the Unix command chmod
+To do this, we use the Unix command *"chmod"*

 ```bash
 # chmod changes the permissions of the file